FRESH-WATER WELL PROJECT

 Populations are guided in hygiene, sanitation and activities offering an improved quality of life.
 In addition to directly investing in school infrastructure, SEMAFO Foundation ensured water was brought to the entire population by drilling drinking water wells equipped with Volonta or India MK II pumps in elementary and secondary schools, in addition to villages.
 Some places in Niger received portable mini-water supplies equipped with a water post and the Foundation also funded the complete overhaul of some wells.

-These activities improve student, teacher and general population access to drinking water, in addition to contributing to better hygiene standards in the villages.
+These activities improve the general population’s access to drinking water, in addition to contributing to better hygiene standards in the villages.

 - 1 fresh-water well at Bolsi in Niger (2012)